wayofdev/gh-actions/README.md

 ### → `apply-labels.yml:`

-This workflow will triage pull requests and apply a label based on the paths that are modified in the pull request.
+This workflow triages pull requests and applies labels based on the paths that are modified in the pull request.
+This can help to categorize your pull requests and make it easier to identify the type of changes included.

-To use this workflow, you will need to set up a `.github/labeler.yml` file with configuration.
-For more information, see: https://github.com/actions/labeler/blob/master/README.md
+To use this workflow, set up a `.github/labeler.yml` file with your configuration in your project.
+For more information on how to configure the labeler, see: https://github.com/actions/labeler/blob/master/README.md

+Here is an example of how to use this workflow:

 ```yaml
 ---